Brain based learning strategies are innovative, engaging, and at the cutting-edge of teaching methodology.

 She did not need to wrack her brains to know what something looked like.
 If it was not found locally, there was the internet.
 Their ICT teacher had shown them how to search for helpful information online effectively.
 She smiled as she blessed her teacher in her heart.

 Other students felt the same; looking at images, watching documentaries, and embossing a picture in your mind was one of the most incredible ways of recalling concepts.
-Sophia was quickly adapting to this challenge, and impressively her G.P.A had begun having an upward trend.
+Sophia was quickly adapting to this challenge, and impressively her Grade Point Average (GPA) had begun having an upward trend.

 Of all the information that the brain absorbs about 80 to 90% of it is visual, through our eyes.